 The purpose of this booklet is to provide information needed to obtain cancer prevention and control resources in your tribal community.
-Section 1 includes general information about the Northwest Portland Area Indian Health Board.
+Section 1 includes general information about the Northwest Portland Area Indian Health Board (NPAIHB).
 This includes a map of the Portland Area, which encompasses Idaho, Oregon, and Washington.
-Section 2 provides information about organizations, which offer resources for cancer patients and caregivers.
-Section 3 describes breast and cervical cancer screening programs in the Portland Area.
-Section 4 describes tribal cancer control planning with forms and examples of strategic and activity plans.
-Section 5 provides information about organizations, which offer resources for program development of tribal cancer prevention and control.
+Section 2 provides information for cancer contacts within NPAIHB member tribes.
+Section 3 provides information about organizations, which offer resources for cancer patients and caregivers.
+Section 4 describes breast and cervical cancer screening programs in the Portland Area.
+Section 5 describes tribal cancer control planning with forms and examples of strategic and activity plans.
+Section 6 provides information about organizations, which offer resources for program development of tribal cancer prevention and control.
 These organizations include Tribal, State, Federal, and Foundation.
-Section 6 contains listings for all Approved Cancer Programs by the American College of Surgeons in the Portland Area.
-Section 7 appends information that can enhance cancer control efforts in tribal communities.
+Section 7 contains listings for all Approved Cancer Programs by the American College of Surgeons in the Portland Area.
+Section 8 appends information that can enhance cancer control efforts in tribal communities.
 Each section provides (a) general information about the organization, (b) what resources are available, (c) how to obtain the resources, and (d) where they are available.